GAHT Prescribing

 • Leuprolide: intramuscular injection (weight-based dosing); usual injected dose is 45mg every 6 months, or 22.5mg every 3 months

-• Triptorelin: intramuscular injection every 6 months (weight- based dosing); total dose should not exceed 22.5mg injectable.
+• Triptorelin: intramuscular injection every 6 months (weight-based dosing); total dose should not exceed 22.5mg injectable.

 Puberty blockers were approved by the Food and Drug Administration in 1993.
-They are currently used “off-label” in the treatment of gender dysphoria; they were originally approved for the treatment of precocious puberty (early onset puberty).
+They are currently used “off-label” in the treatment of gender dysphoria; they were initially approved for the treatment of precocious puberty (early onset puberty).
 (12)

 Side Effects

 Despite being fully reversible, the use of puberty blockers is not without risk.
-These medications may affect normal physical growth patterns and decrease bone density in the patient, heightening the risk of bone fractures in the future.
+These medications may affect standard physical growth patterns and decrease bone density in the patient, heightening the risk of bone fractures in the future.
 (10)

 In addition, these medications may cause the following side effects: